maranda/metronome/README.md

 ![alt text](https://metronome.im/Media/Metronome/Pictures/metronome-banner.png)
 -

-This software codebase initiated as a fork of prosody trunk (to be 0.9) merged with LW.Org's custom, patches initiating from August 7th 2012 (see first commit).
+This software codebase began as a fork of prosody trunk (to be 0.9) merged with LW.Org's custom patches, initiating from August 7th 2012 (see first commit).

 Being mainly based on Prosody a lot of Metronome's code is backport compatible, but as development progressed a good portion of it completely diverged from mainstream's to better suit LW.Org IM's needs.